dhis2/developer-portal/blog/2022-02-02-deep-dive-pwa-1.md/index.md

 1. An **App Adapter** which is a wrapper for the app under development – it wraps the root component exported from the app’s entry point (like `<App />`) and performs other jobs.
 2. An **App Shell** which provides the HTML skeleton for the app and other assets, imports the root `<App>` component from the app under development’s entry point, and wraps it with the App Adapter (and provides some environment variables to the app).
-3. An **App Scripts CLI** (part of [d2 global CLI](https://cli.dhis2.nu/#/)) which provides development tools and performs build-time jobs such as building the app itself and running a development server (among other features like spinning up DHIS2 server containers).
+3. An **App Scripts CLI** (also part of [d2 global CLI](https://cli.dhis2.nu/#/)) which provides development tools and performs build-time jobs such as building the app itself and running a development server.

 ### The App Platform at run-time